robinfriedli/JXP/README.md

 ## Context, JxpBackend and BindableContext

-The Context class represents an XML document and / or File and is used to make any changes to it.
-It stores all XmlElement instances of that document / file and applies changes to them by starting a Transaction, adding changes to it and then commit it using the invoke() method.
+The Context class represents the context of an XML document and / or File and is used to make any changes to it.
+It stores all
+XmlElement instances (in case of a CachedContext) of that document / file and applies changes to them by starting a Transaction, adding changes to it and then commit it using the invoke() method.
 This is required for any action that creates, deletes or changes an XmlElement.
 BindableContext is a Context that can be bound to any object and can be retrieved from the JxpBackend using that object.
 The JxpBackend holds all Context instances created by it, all BindableContexts and all EventListeners.